We Subjected 5 Top Garage Floor Tiles to a Week of Abuse to Find the Toughest

 Durability and Aesthetics

-Since a garage floor must endure 2-ton vehicles, spills from various chemicals and cleaners, and the weight of heavy power tools, not to mention extreme temperatures (the garage is not typically climate controlled), they must be durable.
+Since a garage floor must endure 2-ton vehicles, spills from various chemicals and cleaners, and the weight of heavy power tools, not to mention extreme temperatures (the garage is not typically climate controlled), the tiles must be durable.
 As such, a garage floor tile should be made of foam, recycled rubber, hard PVC plastic, or vinyl.

 Just because a garage is a more utilitarian part of the house doesn’t mean it can’t have a little style.
-Floor tiles come in colors ranging from gray and black to bright orange and red to suit different style demands.
+Floor tiles come in colors ranging from gray and black to bright orange and red to suit different tastes.
 Tiles also come in a variety of tread patterns, including coin and diamond patterns.

 Installation and Maintenance

-Garage floor tiles are designed to be easy to install.
-Most feature interlocking systems that allow the user to attach the pieces of tile together by hand with no need for a tool.
-Some interlocking floor tiles may require a simple hand tool, such as a rubber mallet, to connect the pieces.
-This makes it relatively easy to install an entire floor in just a few hours.
-Peel-and-stick tiles also offer toolless installation.
+Peel-and-stick garage floor tiles also offer toolless installation.
 Simply peel off the back and stick each tile to the floor.
 Peel-and-stick tiles do require a bit more precision, as the tile cannot be readjusted once it’s installed.
 Maintaining most garage floor tiles is relatively easy.
 Most have a water-resistant coating that makes it easy to wipe up spills.
 Cleaning typically only requires a damp mop and a common household floor cleaner.

 Versatility

 Garage tiles are useful for more than just garages.
-They are an excellent way to finish a laundry room floor.
+They are an excellent way to finish a laundry room or basement floor.
 Foam or rubber tiles are ideal for home gyms, as they protect the floor from heavy weights and machinery while providing a comfortable place to perform exercises.
 The foam surface also makes garage floor tiles ideal for children’s playrooms, protecting hardwood flooring from toys while providing a comfortable surface for a child to crawl upon.

 The Advantages of Using the Best Garage Floor Tiles

 Garage floor tiles improve both the form and the function of a standard cement garage floor.
 They create a finished look that makes a garage more inviting to spend time in, whether tinkering under the hood of a car or constructing a set of shelving.
 In addition to improving the aesthetics of a garage, floor tiling can also make a garage safer by adding tread that improves the traction on the floor, preventing slips and falls that can lead to injury.
-Foam and rubber floor tiles add a layer of cushioning that prevents damage to the floor or to a tool should it fall off a tool bench or slip out of one’s hand.
+Foam and rubber mats for garage floors add a layer of cushioning that prevents damage to the floor or to a tool should it fall off a tool bench or slip out of one’s hand.
 These softer floor materials can also make long hours working in the garage easier on feet and knees.

 • Improves aesthetics